drduh/macOS-Security-and-Privacy-Guide/README.md

 It is considered a best practice by [Apple](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) and [others](https://csrc.nist.gov/publications/drafts/800-179/sp800_179_draft.pdf) (pdf) (p.
 41–42) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.

 It is not strictly required to ever log into the admin account via the macOS login screen.
-When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal then continues using those privileges.
+When a Terminal command requires administrator privileges, the system will prompt for authentication and the Terminal then continues using those privileges.
 To that end, Apple provides some [recommendations](https://support.apple.com/HT203998) for hiding the admin account and its home directory.
 This can be an elegant solution to avoid having a visible 'ghost' account.

 ### Caveats